plotly/public-health/tutorials/ihme-dashboard.md

 ## 4. Crossfilter

-Finally, we'll briefly demonstate crossfilter.
+Finally, we'll briefly demonstrate crossfilter.

 **Crossfilter** is a visual analysis technique for multidimensional data that can help clarify correlations between dimensions.